 By Barry Giles

-The BREEAM standard for green building certification is new to America and naturally there have been a lot of questions about the program.
+The BREEAM standard for green building certification is still relatively new to America and naturally there have been a lot of questions about the program.
 We frequently hear a number of concerns:

 - How solid is this new rating system?